-If you have metastatic non-small cell lung cancer (NSCLC), your doctor may consider a new type of treatment for you called immunotherapy.
+If you have advanced non-small-cell lung cancer (NSCLC), you doctor may consider a treatment called immunotherapy.
 Doctors use these medicines to boost your immune system so it will recognize and kill cancer cells.

-Scientists are researching four main types of immunotherapies for lung cancer: checkpoint inhibitors, monoclonal antibodies, therapeutic vaccines, and adoptive cell therapy.
+Scientists continue to research immunotherapies for lung cancer, including checkpoint inhibitors, therapeutic vaccines, and adoptive cell therapy.
 They’re also looking to see if combinations of these drugs will help.

-Three immunotherapy drugs have been approved for use in metastatic non-small cell lung cancer.
+The following immunotherapy drugs have been approved for use in advanced non-small-cell lung cancer.
 All are checkpoint inhibitors:

 But immunotherapy doesn’t work for all types of metastatic NSCLC, and it’s not for all people with the disease.
 How do you know if it’s right for you?